coder/exectrace/README.md

 }
 ```

-> For a full usage example, see [exectrace](./cmd/exectrace/main.go), which is a
+> For a full usage example, refer to this [comprehensive program](./cmd/exectrace/main.go)
-comprehensive program that uses this library.
+> that uses the library.

 ## Development